 This post by Jeff Korhan addresses current issues in customer service today.
-I especially like how Jeff talks about how important it is to partner with our customers to create better customer experiences. – Shep Hyken Is your business still hiding from social media – or using it to leverage the voice of the connected […]
+I like how Jeff talks about how important it is to partner with customers to create better customer experiences. – Shep Hyken Is your business still hiding from social media – or using it to leverage the voice of the connected consumer?
+Social […]

 Is your business still hiding from social media – or using it to leverage the voice of the connected consumer?

 Customer service for most businesses used to be answering the telephone.
 These days it’s not so much the phone ringing during business hours as it is commenting on your Facebook page or Twitter account, both open around the clock.